marinbek/datascience_activity_data/CodeBook.md

 Generated dataset is stored as `tidy_data.txt`.

 Dataset contains 81 columns, first two are:
-- `subject` - ID of test subject, ranging from 1-30
+- `subject` - ID of test subject, ranging from 1-30 (there were 30 subjects altogether)
 - `activity` - Textual activity description, one of the 6 possibilities: `LAYING` `SITTING` `STANDING` `WALKING` `WALKING_DOWNSTAIRS` `WALKING_UPSTAIRS`

 Next 79 columns contain mean and standard deviation values of following metrics: